ljunggren/boozang-docs/README.md

 ![example image](images/topbar.png "Top bar")

-###### Project Name
+###### New tab

-The first entry in the top bar will be the project name.
-Clicking on the project name will take you to the root of the project tree.
-Use a descriptive name for your project that reflects the product under test, or for companies having a single product, the company name.

-###### Module name / View name

-Clicking on the module name in the test authoring view will take you to the module level of the tree.
-When being in a different view than the test authoring view, the View name as given in the side-bar will be displayed, such as Settings or Report.
+Open a new tab.

-###### Test Name
+###### Current tab

-The third level of the navigation is only displayed in the test authoring view when a test is selected.
-In the case of sub-modules, there can also be several intermediate levels.
+Boozang supports tabbed navigation similar to a desktop IDE like VS Code.
+Helpful when working on several tests at once.

-###### Quick Navigation
+###### Navigation bar

-Use the Caret down icon to quickly switch between modules and tests.
-You can also create new modules, new test suites and new tests from here.
+The navigation bar tells you where you are in the project tree, and enables you to quickly navigate it.
+From the image

+- Project: The New Lab
+- Branch: master
+- Module: Forms
+- Test: New test

+By clicking any entry or arrow in the navigation bar you can navigate the tree.
+For instance, to change branch, simply click "master".
+The navigation is similar to Jenkins, where clicking an entity will navigate you there, while clicking an arrow will allow you to navigate between modules and tests, respectively.

+###### Bookmark

+Bookmark tests and modules as you see fit by clicking the star.
+Simply click the star a second time to remove bookmark.
+The bookmark menu will show on hover.

 ###### Search

-To do a free text search on any module or test, hit the Search icon.
-As you type, the matching search results will display.
+Search the project for any test, module, or Cucumber test step.
+Use advanced testing to do more specific searches, like variable names or page elements.

+###### Record

+Start a recording of a test.
+If application window is closed, it will open at the give URL.

+###### Play

+Plays the test from the URL given.

+###### Application URL

+The URL for the test.
+If you want the test execution to be based on the current application window state, make sure to set the test reload policy to "Never reload".

+###### Open Window

+Opens the application window at the current URL.

+###### Requests

+Registers all requests to the back-end, such as Restful API calls.
+Click to open API "snoop" menu, that allows you to record API tests by doing UI interactions.

-###### Hamburger
+###### Test Settings

-Click the hamburger icon to open the hamburger menu.
+Set specific settings for the test execution.
+The default settings is usually ok, so this is normally not necessary.

 ## The action list

 ![example image](images/action-list.png "Tool bar")

-###### Reload URL

-Reloads the test URL in the application browser window.
-Use this to make sure the correct URL is loaded in the application window, for instance when recording a new test.

-Tip: Double-clicking the test row also performs this action

-###### Action icon
+###### Event

-An icon that indicates the action type.
-The different action types are **Validate Result**, **Mouse Event**, **Keyboard Event**, **Extract data**, **Javascript**, **Comment**, **Refresh Window**, **Plug Test**, and **Visit Links**.
+An icon, word, or both that indicates the action type.
+The different action types are **Set**, **Validate Result**, **Mouse Event**, **Keyboard Event**, **Extract data**, **Javascript**, **Comment**, **Refresh Window**, **Plug Test**, and **Visit Links**.

 *Tip: Clicking the action icon toggles breakpoints.
 Test execution is temporarily stopped at breakpoints, allowing for troubleshooting of tests.
 To resume playing the test, click the play button.*